computed-axial-lithography/VAMToolbox/docs/_docs/userguide/dlp.rst

         Example player from video file source.
     </video>

-The :py:class:`vamtoolbox.dlp.players.player` is a tool which accepts several types of image sequence formats and video and displays the image sequence or video on the DLP device.
+The :py:meth:`vamtoolbox.dlp.players.player` is a tool which accepts several types of image sequence formats and video and displays the image sequence or video on the DLP device.

 .. warning::
-    The :py:meth:`vamtoolbox.dlp.players.player` must be run from within
+    The :py:meth:`~vamtoolbox.dlp.players.player` must be run from within

     .. code-block:: python